The famed ‘Jericho banana’ is vanishing. Under Israeli occupation, there’s not enough water.

 The Coordinator of Government Activities in the Territories, the Israeli military agency that administers Palestinian activities in the West Bank, said it “carried out an enforcement operation against three illegal reservoirs that had been set up in the village of Jiftlik.
 We will note that the enforcement was carried out in accordance with the authorities and procedures.”

-David Elhayani, the leader of an settler umbrella group, disputed that Israeli residents want to drive Palestinian growers out of business, saying that a good farm economy makes life more peaceful for everyone in the contested region.
+David Elhayani, the leader of a settler umbrella group, disputed that Israeli residents want to drive Palestinian growers out of business, saying that a good farm economy makes life more peaceful for everyone in the contested region.
 He said Palestinians routinely poach from the Israeli water network and drill illegal wells.
 Israeli farmers have their own complaints about the stingy allocations of well permits, he said.

-Palestinian authorities, meantime, were hamstrung after the Oslo accords in managing the West Bank’s water resources by too little staff and too much bureaucracy.
+Palestinian authorities, meanwhile, were hamstrung after the Oslo accords in managing the West Bank’s water resources, by too few staffers and too much bureaucracy.
 Shaham said, for instance, that the Palestinians are entitled under the accords to extract 60 million more cubic feet of water from the Eastern Aquifer than they do.

-To help ease the shortage, Shaham said he envisions two projects: a plan to bring water from Northern Israel to the Jordan Valley with as much as 10 percent going to Palestinians; and a tunnel under construction that will bring additional wastewater from East Jerusalem to the Og Treatment Plant.
+To help ease the shortage, Shaham said, he envisions two projects — a plan to bring water from northern Israel to the Jordan Valley, with as much as 10 percent going to Palestinians, and a tunnel under construction that will bring additional wastewater from East Jerusalem to the Og treatment plant.

 “I told my companies that some of that [treated gray water] will go to irrigate dates around Jericho,” he said.

 That will do little for Afyet and his bananas.
 Toeing the hard earth between his trees, Afyet is facing reality.
-It was a good winter of rain, and the al-Auja spring produced water into September for the first time in years.
+It was a good winter of rain, and the Auja spring produced water into September for the first time in years.
 It gave him hope to try one final crop.

-“Next year, maybe we will come here and eat bananas,” said Afyet, the shoulder-tall seedlings around him almost the only green visible in the sun-baked landscape.
+“Next year, maybe we will come here and eat bananas,” said Afyet, the shoulder-tall seedlings around him almost the only green visible in the sunbaked landscape.

 “If not, that’s it,” he added.
-“This too will be desert again.”
+“This, too, will be desert again.”